mmillar-bolis/MDunmeris/index.md

 For a better understanding of the symbolic thought this mysterious three letter word, see the [Tetragrammaton](https://en.wikipedia.org/wiki/Tetragrammaton).
 In addition, many draw allusions to the Christian metaphor of [Alpha and Omega](https://en.wikipedia.org/wiki/Alpha_and_Omega).
 However, that metaphor is derived from an earlier one, the Hebrew word [emet](https://en.wikipedia.org/wiki/Alpha_and_Omega#Judaism) which means *truth* and is spelled with the beginning, middle, and ending letters of the [Hebrew alphabet](https://en.wikipedia.org/wiki/Hebrew_alphabet), *alef*, *mem*, and *tav*.

 But why write it as *almsivi*?
-Aside from the fact that it rolls of the tongue better and is a more obvious mashup of the three names of the gods to english readers, there is a significant [numerological](https://en.wikipedia.org/wiki/Numerology) aspect to adding extra letters bringing it to [seven](https://en.wikipedia.org/wiki/Symbolism_of_the_number_7) in length.
+Aside from the fact that it rolls of the tongue better and is a more obvious mashup of the three names of the gods to English readers, there is a significant [numerological](https://en.wikipedia.org/wiki/Numerology) aspect to adding extra letters bringing it to [seven](https://en.wikipedia.org/wiki/Symbolism_of_the_number_7) in length.
 The number occurs in [other](https://en.uesp.net/wiki/Lore:The_Seven_Visions) [areas](https://en.uesp.net/wiki/Lore:The_Seven_Curses) of [dunmer religion](https://en.uesp.net/wiki/Lore:The_Pilgrim%27s_Path).
-This also gives the english rendering of the word the same length in letters as the amount of sylables found in the Ehlnofex phrase from which it is derived, [AYEM AE SEHTI AE VEHK](https://en.uesp.net/wiki/Morrowind:36_Lessons_of_Vivec,_Sermon_1#genWhiteText:~:text=AYEM%20AE%20SEHTI%20AE%20VEHK), or *A is S is V*.
+This also gives the English rendering of the word the same length in letters as the amount of sylables found in the Ehlnofex phrase from which it is derived, [AYEM AE SEHTI AE VEHK](https://en.uesp.net/wiki/Morrowind:36_Lessons_of_Vivec,_Sermon_1#genWhiteText:~:text=AYEM%20AE%20SEHTI%20AE%20VEHK), or *A is S is V*.
 It's the sum of 3 + 4, considered in many religious cultures to represent, respectively, [sacred and material numbers](https://www.jstor.org/stable/658538).
-This further fits within the dunmer model of three [Anticipations](https://en.uesp.net/wiki/Lore:The_Anticipations) and four members of the [House of Troubles](https://en.uesp.net/wiki/Lore:The_House_of_Troubles).
+This further fits within the Dunmer model of three [Anticipations](https://en.uesp.net/wiki/Lore:The_Anticipations) above four members of the [House of Troubles](https://en.uesp.net/wiki/Lore:The_House_of_Troubles).

 Seven is also a prime number input for calculating [perfect numbers](https://en.wikipedia.org/wiki/Perfect_number), which break down into a sum of positive [factors](https://en.wikipedia.org/wiki/Factorization), not including the number itself.
+Here's a simplified example, using the smallest perfect number, `6`:

 | Equation | Result |
 |:--------:|:------:|